-Congratulations on taking steps towards your financial well-being through financial education!
+Congratulations on taking steps to improve your financial wellness through financial education!

-This guide provides valuable personal finance information and resources that can assist you in your financial wellness journey.
-Building your financial knowledge will help you achieve your unique financial goals by expanding your opportunities and assisting you in obtaining financial security for yourself and your family.
+This guide provides valuable personal finance information and resources to assist you in your financial wellness journey.
+Building your financial knowledge will help you achieve your unique financial goals, dreams, and long-term financial security for yourself, family, and loved ones.

-By increasing your financial knowledge, you will have more control over your finances, have more capacity to absorb unexpected expenses, and be better equipped to make choices that allow you to enjoy life without worrying about your finances on a regular basis.
+By increasing your financial knowledge, you will have more control over your finances, increased capacity to absorb unexpected expenses, advance savings, and you will be able to make choices that will allow you to enjoy life without worrying about finances on a regular basis.

-This guide is provided to everyone because having access to financial education contributes to increasing financial inclusion so that everyone can effectively participate in our financial systems.
-We hope you will utilize the numerous educational materials, resources, and organizations provided in this guide.
+This guide is available for all so that everyone can effectively participate in our financial system.
+We hope you take advantage of the educational materials, resources, and organizations provided within this guide.

-We also thank the many organizations that have come together to make this resource guide available to you, including the Governor's Council on Financial Literacy and Capability, which works to improve the financial literacy, capability, and inclusion of all Wisconsin residents.
+We thank the many organizations that have come together to make this resource guide available to you, including the members of the Governor's Council on Financial Literacy and Capability who work to improve the financial literacy, capability, and inclusion of all Wisconsin residents.